Chuck Wagon Racing – Westerner Days, Red Deer

 Continuing North on the QEII will take you into the Alberta Heartland and an abundance of locations to tour, lakes, campgrounds and agri-tourism with a mixture of grain, corn, mixed, dairy, poultry and even bison, alpaca and elk ranches.
 For bird watchers the Ellis Bird Farm, southeast of Lacombe.

-For a more leisurely drive north, many travellers and cyclist go east to the older, two-lane highway (2A) that wanders through the farmland and communities of Lacombe, Ponoka, Maskwakis, Wetaskiwin, Morningside, Millet and Leduc.
+For a more leisurely drive north, many travelers and cyclist go east to the older, original Calgary/Edmonton Trail.
+It’s a two-lane highway (2A) that wanders through the farmland and communities of Lacombe, Ponoka, Maskwakis, Wetaskiwin, Morningside, Millet and Leduc.

 The stretch of Hwy.
 2A, east of the QEII, from Red Deer to Wetaskiwin has remains, recreations and museums related to three small forts, built during the 1885 North-West Rebellion.
 The area was without incident, but as a precaution, Fort Normandeau (Red Deer), Fort Ostell (Ponoka) and Fort Ethier (north of Wetaskiwin) were constructed.